missybarringer/Project-3/README.md

 ![Flow](./client/public/images/Project3-AppFlow.png)

 ## Project Technical Specs
 Abode Organizere is a MERN stack application that is hosted on heroku with a jawsdb database.
 The application utilizes passport js and bcrypt to authenticate users.
-Additionally, Mongoose models are used to access the jawsdb (mongoDB locally).
+Additionally, Mongoose models are used to access the mLab DB on Heroku (mongoDB locally).

 ![Tech](./client/public/images/tech.png)